-Apple Spending Such A Huge Amount on Digital Ads
+Apple Spending Such A Huge Amount On Digital Ads

 Apple has always made huge investments in marketing and advertising.
 Courtesy the declining sales and market shares; this could be a viable reason for Apple to focus more and more on advertising.
 All the recent Apple products faced criticism for the lack of innovation.
-And now, as the competition gets fierce with the advent of Google, and existing smartphone leader Samsung, Apple will have to do a lot to live up to its brand image.
+And now, as the competition gets fierce with the advent of Google, and the existing smartphone leader Samsung, Apple will have to do a lot to live up to its brand image.

 As per the Pathmatics data, 99% of Apple’s expenditure on digital ads was on direct deals with publishers compared to Samsung’s 60%.
 Unlike deals that come through exchanges, ad networks, agencies, which generally be highly optimised for greater ROI from minimum investment, direct deals come at a premium.
 This could be the reason why Apple has to cough up more money than Samsung on digital ads.

 Apple has been investing more on ad costs per sale, in which the company shall pay the publisher against every sale made through the ad.
 Though the company mysteriously stopped disclosing its ad spends from 2016, the previous records clearly indicate that Apple is spending more on advertising to drive sales.